Transverse minimal foliations on unit tangent bundles and applications: Minimal foliations on unit tangent bundles

 \item For each $L$ in $\wcF$ (or $\wihat\cF$) Identify the (Gromov) boundary at infinity $S^1(L)$ of $L$ with $\partial \HH^2$ using the fact that $\Phi_L$ is a quasi-isometry.
 Note the very important fact that the induced map $\Phi_L : S^1(L) \to \partial \HH^2$ is independent on the choice of the isotopy of $\cF$ to a horizontal foliation. \item We have maps

-As explained before each such map is a diffeomorphism, when restricted to $L$, for each $L$; and the diffeomorphisms have uniformly bounded derivatives (thus, it is a uniform quasi-isometry, independent on $L$). \end{itemize}
+As explained before each such map, when restricted to $L$ is a diffeomorphism, for each $L$; and the diffeomorphisms have uniformly bounded derivatives (thus, it is a uniform quasi-isometry, independent on $L$). \end{itemize}

 Note that $\alpha(L)$ belongs to $\partial \HH^2$ but we can identify it canonically with a point in $S^1(L)$ via $\Phi_L$ and sometimes we will go back and forth with these identifications.
 Also, these facts hold for leaves $L \in \wihat\cF$ and we will abuse notation and denote by $\Phi_L: L \cup S^1(L) \to \HH^2 \cup \partial \HH^2$ all such maps.